ibm-openbmc/openpower-proc-control/rbmc-cfam-daemon/README.md

 **Sibling Comms OK**: If this BMC can read the sibling BMC's CFAM.

+**Failover Imminent**: If the sibling will start a failover soon.
+Only the passive BMC will set this, soon before it starts a failover to become active.

 **Heartbeat**: This field is incremented by one every time the CFAM application receives the Heartbeat signal from the RBMC state manager application.
 This can be used by the sibling to know the management daemon is alive.